NoBrainerGames/nobrainergames.github.io/docs/blog/musings/Scene A.md

 The ground exploded at Raith's feet.

-His mind went blank as he was flung 30 paces into the air.
+His mind flatlined as he was flung 30 paces into the air.